theembodimentofdisharmony/stbl/README.md

 The `window` function returns no value.

-**Tip: Do not run the window function multiple times, as this will create multiple stbl processes (but they can be terminated using `taskkill /im stbl.exe`)**
+**Tip: Do not run the window function multiple times, as this will create multiple stbdl processes (but they can be terminated using `taskkill /im stbdl.exe`)**

 ## `expansion` function

-Enables the stbl taskbar extension.
+Enables the stbdl taskbar extension.
 The actual effect depends on system support.
 It prioritizes the mica effect (requires Windows 11), then the acrylic effect (requires Windows 10), and finally the blur effect.

 The `expansion` function takes no parameters and returns no value.